Control Lexical Leakage in Agent-Memory Retrieval Evals (Entity-Collision)¶

 Entity-collision resolves both confounds at construction time.
 [Source: Entity-Collision: A Stratified Protocol for Attributing Retrieval Lift in Agent Memory]

 For each evaluation query, construct the candidate pool so that every distractor shares the gold answer's entity tokens.
 Pull the named entities, IDs, and content words from the gold answer; ensure each distractor carries the same set.
 BM25's score is dominated by IDF-weighted term overlap, so when every candidate shares the high-signal tokens, BM25 ranks them comparably by construction.
-The lexical baseline is pinned.
+This pins the lexical baseline.
 [Source: Entity-Collision]

-Any retriever that now outranks BM25 must be using non-lexical signal — semantic similarity, contextual encoding, or learned task structure — because the lexical channel has been saturated for every candidate.
+Any retriever that now outranks BM25 must be using non-lexical signal — the lexical channel is saturated for every candidate.

 Partition the query set into 3–5 disjoint tags that name the retrieval mode the query exercises.
 The paper uses 5 tags; team-scale evals can start with fewer.
 Tags should be orthogonal to topic — they describe how the embedder has to retrieve, not what the user asked about.
 Examples: